 - It may be difficult to secure approval if you have already defaulted on some repayments.

 How does a credit card balance transfer work?

 A credit card balance transfer, as the term suggests, is when you move the amount you owe on one credit card over to another.
+This also may be referred to as credit card debt consolidation.
 Generally, the new interest rate on the balance you transfer may be 0% or another low-rate for a specific period of time.
 However, compare credit cards do determine what’s available.

 You can save money if you manage to repay the amount you transferred within the set period of time.
 If, however, you cannot, you may end up paying more than your original amount.

 Is a balance transfer right for me?